mkeen/rxcouch/README.md

 Person Feed: {"_id": "7782f0743bee05005a548ba8af00b4f5", "_rev": "3-8da970f593132c80ccee83fc4708ce33", "name": "tracy Modified!", "email": "tracy@company-modified-again.com", "phone": "323-209-5336" }
 ```

-No matter how you fetch or modify a document, there's only ever one real subscription to the document itself.
-Once a document is known by RxCouch, it's possible to subscribe to it from many different places.
-Any of those subscriptions (which are `BehaviorSubject`'s) can be used to modify the document, and new versions of the document, regardless if they originate locally or remotely, will propagate to all subscribers.

 ### Finding Documents With a Query

 RxCouch exposes `find` from `CouchDB` that uses [CouchDB Selector Syntax](https://docs.couchdb.org/en/2.2.0/api/database/find.html#selector-syntax) to make queries, and returns a list of matching documents.
-Documents returned are not `BehaviorSubject`s.
+Warning: Documents returned are not `BehaviorSubject`s!

-### Get a List of Documents That Match a Query and Log Them
+### Get a List of Documents That Match a Query

 Call `find` with `(CouchDBFindQuery)`.